-I’ve learned that it’s one thing to organize and clean a closet, cabinet, or drawer but it’s an entirely different beast to maintain it.
+I’ve learned that it’s one thing to organize and clean a closet, a cabinet, and even organize toys, but a drawer is an entirely different beast to maintain.
 That’s where I tend to fall off the wagon.
-I go through spurts where I will clean and organize the house from top to bottom, but then it falls into disarray because I don’t keep up with it.
+I go through spurts where I will clean and organize the house from top to bottom, but then it falls into disarray because I don’t keep up.

 Does that happen to you?
 I hope I’m not the only one.

-If you struggle with the maintenance or even just starting with an organized junk drawer, let me help you out.
+If you struggle with maintenance or even just starting with organizing drawer junk, let me help you out.
 I have two AMAZING role models when it comes to drawer (and home) organization.

 First, let me describe my Grammy’s house.

 Grammy is the epitome of a housekeeper.
 There isn’t a paper clip in her house that is out of order.
 And if it is, it won’t be for long.

-Her home is organized top to bottom and she keeps it that way.
+Her home is organized from top to bottom and she keeps it that way.

 I didn’t know her when she had small children running about, but I can’t imagine her home ever being disorderly.
 She is my inspiration when it comes to keeping my own home in order.
 If it isn’t Grammy-standard, it isn’t right.

 Her kitchen “junk drawer” can’t even be called such.
 It’s immaculate.

 My other role model of home organization is my own mom.
 She is a step down from Grammy’s housekeeping, but she keeps it real.

 Everything in the house has a home but it isn’t unusual to find some stray things here and there on their way back to their homes.